Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Operator modules

 equipped with the quotient norm, in which it is obviously complete.
 Moreover, if $M$ also carries a left $\mathcal{B}$ operator module structure, and $N$ a right $\mathcal{C}$ operator module structure, then $M\tildeotimes_{\mathcal{A}}N$ is an operator $\mathcal{B},\mathcal{C}$-bimodule.
-Graded operator algebras and -modules can be defined by the same conventions as in definition \ref{graded} and the discussion preceding it..
+Graded operator algebras and -modules can be defined by the same conventions as in definition \ref{graded} and the discussion preceeding it.
 If the modules and operator algebras are graded, so are the Haagerup tensor products, again in the same way as in the $C^{*}$-case, as in the discussion around equation \ref{gradedtensor}.
-The following theorem resolves the ambiguity in the notation for the interior tensor product of $C^{*}$-modules and the Haagerup tensor product of operator spaces. \begin{theorem}[\cite{Blech}] Let $\mathpzc{E},\mathpzc{F}$ be $C^{*}$-modules over the $C^{*}$-algebras $A$ and $B$ respectively, and $\pi:A\rightarrow \Endst_{B}(\mathpzc{F})$ a nondegenrate *-homomorphism.
+The following theorem resolves the ambiguity in the notation for the interior tensor product of $C^{*}$-modules and the Haagerup tensor product of operator spaces. \begin{theorem}[\cite{Blech}] Let $\mathpzc{E},\mathpzc{F}$ be $C^{*}$-modules over the $C^{*}$-algebras $B$ and $C$ respectively, and $\pi:B\rightarrow \Endst_{C}(\mathpzc{F})$ a nondegenrate *-homomorphism.
 Then the interior tensor product and the Haagerup tensor product of $\mathpzc{E}$ and $\mathpzc{F}$ are completely isometrically isomorphic. \end{theorem} This result provides us with a convenient description of algebras of compact operators on $C^{*}$-modules.
-The \emph{dual module} of a $C^{*}$-module $\mathpzc{E}$ is equal to $\mathpzc{E}$ as a linear space, but we equip it with a left $C^{*}$-$A$-module structure using the involution: \begin{theorem}[\cite{Blech}] There is a complete isometric isomorphism In particular $\K_{A}(\mathpzc{E})\cong \mathpzc{E}\tildeotimes_{A}\mathpzc{E}^{*}$. \end{theorem} The notion of direct sum of operator modules turns out to be a problematic issue.
-In the $C^{*}$-module case, the existence of a canonical inner product on direct sums prevents us from running into problems.
-This is one of the reasons to work with a more restricted class of modules, resembling $C^{*}$-modules in many ways.
+The \emph{dual module} of a $C^{*}$-module $\mathpzc{E}$ is anti-isomorphic to $\mathpzc{E}$ as a linear space, and we equip it with a left $C^{*}$-$B$-module structure using the involution: \begin{theorem}[\cite{Blech}] There is a completely isometric isomorphism In particular $\K_{B}(\mathpzc{E})\cong \mathpzc{E}\tildeotimes_{B}\mathpzc{E}^{*}$. \end{theorem}